DilaNurfadila/node-crud/readme.md

 });
 ```

-`row` parameter is an array with an object inside, so we need one row for fetch array element that is an object
+`row` parameter is an array with an object inside, so we need one row to fetch array element that is an object

 ```
 db.query(sql, (err, row) => {